apache/paimon/docs/content/docs/development/create-table.md

 );
 ```

-For example, the `MyTable` table above has its data distribution
+For example, the above `MyTable` has its data distribution
 in the following order:
 - Partition: isolating different data based on partition fields.
 - Bucket: Within a single partition, distributed into 4 different